The relative exponential growth rate of subgroups of acylindrically hyperbolic groups

+In general it may happen that the element $g$ in Theorem~\ref{TheoremAcylActionOnCayleyGraph} is loxodromic for some but not for every acylindrical action on a hyperbolic space.
+For our purposes it will be sufficient to know that an element is loxodromic for some action on a hyperbolic space.

-\begin{defn} Let $G$ be an arbitrary group.
-An element $g \in G$ is called \textit{generalized loxodromic}, if there is an acylindrical action of $G$ on a hyperbolic space $(\Omega,d)$, such that $g \in G$ is a loxodromic element for this action. \end{defn}
+\begin{definition}[{\cite[Definition~6.4]{Osin16} }] Let $G$ be an arbitrary group.
+An element $g \in G$ is called \emph{generalized loxodromic} if there is an acylindrical action of $G$ on a hyperbolic space $(\Omega,d)$ such that $g \in G$ is a loxodromic element for this action. \end{definition}